Femi-0/Commodities_Futures_Contracts_Generator/README.md

 ## Shortcomings

-* Finding a news API that can provide historical data at no cost.
+* Finding a metal and mining news API that can provide historical data at no cost.

-* Our attempt to use website scraper on news websites with no API was unsuccessful.
+* Our attempt to use website scraper (beautifulsoup4) on news websites with no API was unsuccessful.
 We will explore this in future projects.

 * When using NLP, we were getting articles regarding Gold Medals like the Olympics or a new Platinum record which wasn’t quite relevant to the data we needed.